skeltonmod/phaser-plugin-isometric/README.md

-**This is a more recent repo that is made to work with the newer Phaser CE versions, Contributions are appreciated**
+**Contributions are appreciated for this recently updated repo, designed to work with newer Phaser CE versions.**

 Fork changelog
 ==============